majiao2/quartz/content/posts/生命·绽放/Education.md

 self-discipline 自制力
 fall short of someone's expectations
 cannot be guaranteed success
 cover a lot of ground
+be well-rounded
+comprehensive coverage of sth
+core curriculum
+extra-curricular activities
+<span style="background:#fff88f">irrespective of</span> their fields of interest
+academic attainment
+an outlet for creativity and problem-solving